oaworks/oareport-docs/docs/data.md

 _Source:_ OA.Works\
 _Updated:_ Weekly (premium)

-### Organization specific `supplements`
+### Organization-specific `supplements`

-These keys also start with `supplements.` However, they also end with an organization's name or acronym to provide organization-specific data.
+These keys also start with `supplements.` However, they also end with an organization’s name or acronym to provide organization-specific data.
 For instance: `supplements.grantid__bmgf`.

 #### `grantid*`